macro398/FantasyRPG_SQLBackend/README.md

  **Description**:

  This project is the theoretical back end for a Fantasy RPG game and includes the ER diagram as well as the SQL statements to create the entire SQL database for the game.
-I additionaly set up a REST API endpoint on the characters database that allows for the following:
+I additionally set up a REST API endpoint on the characters database that allows for the following:

 **Get** -> baseURL/characters